Zilliqa/ZIP/zips/zip-19.md

 [ZIP-9](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-9.md) and [ZIP-11](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-11.md)
 for background on Zilliqa Seed Node Staking Program.

-The Staking phase 1 have been a success and many Zilliqa wallets provider such as [Atomic](https://atomicwallet.io/staking), [Frontier](https://frontierwallet.com/), [Moonlet](https://moonlet.io/#staking), [Zillet](https://zillet.io/) and [Zillion](https://stake.zilliqa.com/) have successfully integrated Zilliqa Seed Node staking.
+The Staking phase 1 has been a success and many Zilliqa wallet providers such as [Atomic](https://atomicwallet.io/staking), [Frontier](https://frontierwallet.com/), [Moonlet](https://moonlet.io/#staking), [Zillet](https://zillet.io/) and [Zillion](https://stake.zilliqa.com/) have successfully integrated Zilliqa Seed Node staking.

-However, the team have receive feedbacks on how to further improve the Zilliqa non-custodial seed node staking program.
+However, the team has received feedback on how to further improve the Zilliqa non-custodial seed node staking program.
 ## Limitation around smart contract wallets

 The current staking contracts for phase 1 is not versatile enough to support smart contract wallets.
-For smart contract wallets, if the wallet provider need to "upgrade" or add new features to the smart contract, a new deployment of the smart contract and follow by a transfer of assets to the new smart contract is required.
+For smart contract wallets, if the wallet provider needs to "upgrade" or add new features to the smart contract, a new deployment of the smart contract and followed by a transfer of assets to the new smart contract is required.
 Under Staking phase 1, this means that the delegator has to withdraw all his stakes, wait for at least 24,000 blocks for stake deposit to be unbonded before $ZIL can be transferred to the new smart contract wallet.

 ## Incomplete removal of empty maps in contract states

 Maps entries that are not required are deleted from the contract state.
-However, due to a improper deletion in phase 1, rather than map entries being deleted, the map entries are cleared instead.
-This cause the contract data size to be bloated unneccessary.
+However, due to an improper deletion in phase 1, rather than map entries being deleted, the map entries are cleared instead.
+This causes the contract data size to be bloated unnecessary.

 ### Example:
 Expected map content after withdrawal of stake deposit is completed

 Current:
 ```
-  "0x....": {}, <-- unneccessary map entry
+  "0x....": {}, <-- unnecessary map entry
   "0x....": {
     "1067644": "45118000000000000"
   }